Key Differences of Covered Entity vs. Business Associate

-Knowing the distinction between a covered entity and a business associate is essential because the Health Insurance Portability and Accountability Act Privacy Rule is administered differently between the two.
-If you understand the difference, then you understand who has access to your medical data and what authority they possess to do with that medical information.
+Knowing the distinction between a covered entity and a business associate is essential because the Health Insurance Portability and Accountability Act Privacy Rule (HIPAA) is administered differently between the two.

 Legally, the HIPAA Privacy Rule just applies to covered entities.
 A covered entity can be health plans, health care clearinghouses or health care providers that electronically transmit any type of health information.
 Examples of these are your doctor, hospital, insurance company and health insurance plan — no matter if it’s a private, employee, state or federal plan.

-But it’s common for a lot of health care providers and health plans to use the services of other individuals or a business to help carry out their health care functions.
-Thus we get business associates.
+But it’s common for many health care providers and health plans to use the services of other individuals or a business to help carry out their health care functions.
+That’s where business associates come in.

-Possible business associates are an attorney, a CPA firm, an independent medical transcriptionist or a pharmacy benefits manager.
-Services provided by business associates can be accounting, billing, claims processing or data management.
-And of course, these are just a few examples of each.
+Possible business associates are attorneys, CPA firms, independent medical transcriptionists or pharmacy benefits managers.
+Services provided by business associates can be accounting, billing, claims processing or data management, to name a few examples.

-Covered entities hold the responsibility for guaranteeing its business associates are safeguarding protected health information.
-The contract between a covered entity and its business associate must be HIPAA compliant, and if a business associate breaches its contract, then it’s up to the covered entity to correct that breach or terminate the contract.
+Covered entities are responsible for guaranteeing their business associates are safeguarding protected health information.
+The contract between a covered entity and its business associate must be HIPAA compliant.
+If a business associate breaches its contract, then it’s up to the covered entity to correct that breach or terminate the contract.

 The Responsibility of Business Associates